 - Do they understand the science behind growing a healthy lawn?

-- Do they have highly trained technicians, or do their staff just look at the work they are doing as another “job?”
+- Do they have highly trained technicians, or do their staff just look at their work as another “job?”

 - What sets their aeration and seeding service above other companies?

-For example, we are constantly improving our program through testing at our testing facility, understand the science behind the soil, offer our technicians additional training, and only use the best quality seed available.
+For example, we are constantly improving our program through testing at our facility, understanding the science behind the soil, offering our technicians additional training, and only using the best quality seed available.
 We understand that aeration and overseeding is an investment, and we want to help you achieve optimal results.

 Don’t forget about reviews!

 It is important that you check out online reviews when shopping for any kind of lawn care service.
-Be sure to check several review sites for the same company (such as Yelp, Google, and Facebook)—this will assure that you get a good overview of the company and their customer service.
+Check several review sites for the same company (such as Yelp, Google, and Facebook)—this will ensure you get a good overview of the company and its customer service.

-Knowing what to ask aeration and overseeding providers will make a great difference in your short-term and long-term lawn success.
-If you have any questions about aeration and seeding, or would like more guidance on finding a reputable company, you can call or text us at 410-421-7862.
+Knowing what to ask aeration and overseeding providers will greatly impact your short-term and long-term lawn success.
+If you have questions about aeration and seeding or want more guidance on finding a reputable company, you can call or text us at 410-421-7862.

 Get a FREE Lawn Care Quote Now